JoK3rLeE/JoK3rLeE/README.md

 # Hi There!
 I'm Jason Jiang Yee!

-THis is my Personal hobby when I have time to learn something new!
+This is my Personal hobby when I have time to learn something new!
 All of my personal learning project has been stopped because I do not have time to learn due to long distance travel work for 2 years.

 # My Research Project